ryuch1/My-First-Repository/README.md

 2. Is
 3. An
 4. Ordered
-5. List
+5\.
+List
 Create nested lists by indenting one or more list items below another item.
 - This
   - Is
     - A
       - Nested
         - List
- \Create a task list by prefacing list items with a hyphen and space followed by `[ ]`
+ Create a task list by prefacing list items with a hyphen and space followed by `[ ]`
  Mark a task as complete by using `[x]`